 This model has a 1-liter bowl capacity along with an RPM speed of 3000.
 Several additional apparatus like grinding jar, chutney jar, egg whisk, etc. are provided with the package.
 Stainless steel blades decorate the device along with a wide feeding tube.
 The model has a 3-speed setting and works amazingly to save time and energy.

 Those were the different food processor types and uses available in India.
 Today, many brands compete to produce the best products for users.
 Among the various options available in the market you can select anyone to be the ideal one.
 You can buy these food processors online or from the market in person.
 Before buying you must check the reviews the product has garnered.

 There might be some confusion among Indian customers regarding a blender and a processor.
 While both these appliances have an almost similar working, they are widely different.
-A blender works best-using liquids and is used to create smoothies, pastes, etc. A food processor is ideal for cutting, mincing, dicing, and even mixing operations.
+A hand blender works best-using liquids and is used to create smoothies, pastes, etc. A food processor is ideal for cutting, mincing, dicing, and even mixing operations.
 Additional apparatuses are also provided with the machine to help in further operations.

 Each food processor has its unique features and can be ideal based on the need of the user.
 So, before buying, it is important that you analyze your requirements properly.
 By following this procedure to buy a processor whose aspects and features may satisfy your requirements.